-It's often said that dog don't live long enough.
+It's often said that dogs don't live long enough.
 As veterinary medicine advances and pet lover's awareness grows, longer and healthier life spans are possible.

-As a general rule of thumb, dogs are considered "senior" around age seven.
-Larger dogs sooner (age 5 or 6), and smaller dogs later (age 8 or 9).
+As a general rule of thumb, dogs are considered seniors around age seven.
+Larger dogs sooner (age five or six), and smaller dogs later (age eight or nine).
 Dogs have such a large variety of breeds and sizes that there isn't a single age that automatically translates to senior status.

 The most accurate way to plan for your dog's senior years is to make an appointment with your veterinarian to discuss your pet's specific needs and age-related plan for optimal health.